Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

 1. Enter the Instance ID and authorization code.
 1. Click **Pair with Instance**.

-Once the SIS is paired with our Hornbill instance, you can review the SIS status is on `http://localhost:11117`.
+Once the SIS is paired with our Hornbill instance, you can review the SIS status on `http://localhost:11117`.

 ## Grouping SIS servers